-Appendix A contains the draft implementation actions, which are intended to be a source of annual work program items that serve to implement the goals and policies of the Conservation Element.
+Appendix A contains the draft implementation actions, which are intended to be a source of annual work program items that serve to The goals and policies of the Conservation Element are guided by the state Growth Management Act and the Thurston County-Wide Planning Policies and the vision of a Tumwater that protects and enhances natural resources and the environment.
+The Element's goals and policies are coordinated with the other Elements and regional plans.

+The Conservation Element's goals and policies are the policy basis for the draft implementation actions in Conservation Element and those future actions that will be developed over the next 20 years which will be the foundation for Tumwater's annual work programs to address natural resources and the environment.

+Part 2 - Technical Information provides an analysis of natural resource lands appropriate to Tumwater and its critical areas to support the twenty-year growth projections for Tumwater.

+implement the goals and policies of the

-The annual work programs will further refine the implementation actions prior to their being put into practice.
-It is expected that implementation actions will be further amended, added, or subtracted as needed over the course of the 20-year Comprehensive Plan as new opportunities arise to meet the intent of the Conservation Element's goals and policies.
+The annual work programs will further refine the

+implementation actions prior to their being put

+into practice.
+It is expected that implementation

+actions will be further amended, added, or

+subtracted as needed over the course of the 20-

+year Comprehensive Plan as new opportunities arise to meet the intent of the Conservation

+Conservation Element.

+Element's goals and policies.